Pedrolitow/microsoft-365-docs-pr.fr-FR/microsoft-365/business-premium/m365bp-install-office-apps.md

 ## <a name="set-up-mobile-devices-for-microsoft-365-business-premium-users"></a>Configurer des appareils mobiles pour les utilisateurs Microsoft 365 Business Premium

-Suivez les instructions des onglets pour installer Office sur un iPhone ou un téléphone Android.
-Une fois que vous aurez effectué cette procédure, les fichiers de travail enregistrés dans vos applications Office seront protégés par Microsoft 365 pour les PME.
+Use the following instructions to install Office on an iPhone or an Android phone.
+After you follow these steps, your work files created in Office apps will be protected by Microsoft 365 for business.

-L'exemple s'applique à Outlook, mais également à toute autre application Office que vous souhaiteriez installer.
+L’exemple concerne Outlook, mais s’applique à toutes les autres applications Office que vous souhaitez installer.

 ## <a name="iphone"></a>[iPhone](#tab/iPhone)